Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

 *...except you actually can!*

 We can use a feature of Python called Generators.
 The original purpose of Generators was to produce sequences, however what makes them useful to us is that they can "pause" themselves at any point, to be returned to later.
-The important command here is `yield`, which causes the function to temporarily pause. (this is built in to Python)
+The important command here is `yield`, which causes execution to temporarily leave the function, to return later. (this is built in to Python)

 The "seamonsters" Python library includes features that allows us to use Generators for our robots.
 Instead of defining, for example, `teleopInit` and `teleopPeriodic` function, you define a `teleop` *generator*, which is iterated 50 times per second.
 So using the `yield` command effectively waits for the 1/50th second cycle.